-The selling stockholders may enter into hedging transactions with broker-dealers in connection with distributions of their shares or otherwise.
-In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with the selling stockholders.
-The selling stockholders also may sell shares short and redeliver the shares to close out such short positions.
-The selling stockholders may also enter into option or other transactions with broker-dealers or other financial institutions or the creation of one or more derivative securities which require the delivery to such broker-dealer or other financial institution of shares offered by this prospectus, which shares such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
-The selling stockholders also may loan or pledge their shares to a broker-dealer.
+The selling stockholder may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
+In such transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with the selling stockholder.
+The selling stockholder also may sell shares short and redeliver the shares to close out such short positions.
+The selling stockholder may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
+The broker-dealer may then resell or otherwise transfer such shares under this prospectus.
+The selling stockholder also may loan or pledge the shares to a broker-dealer.

 The broker-dealer may sell the shares so loaned, or upon a default the broker-dealer may sell the pledged shares under this prospectus.